Novecento99/AlbinoAir/README.md

 ## Things to do
 - Unmarry from thingspeak, an open source method would be better
 - channel to upload number of resets DONE
-- find a name to it
+- find a name to it DONE
 - esp sleep instead of delay to save power, currently a delay(600000) (lol) it's implemented
 - better webpage and graphs
 - set a fixed upload time (e.g. at xx:00)